jamesrwoodruff/SpringBatchPrototypes/SpringBatchPrototype01/README.md

 ## Objective

-This is a simple Spring Batch prototype.
+This is a simple Spring Batch prototype, created to use as a starting template for future Spring Batch processes.

 This is based on a recent project where I wrote a new batch process that consumes XML data, parses it and loads it to a database.
 This Spring Batch process pulls together some of the techniques employed and lessons learned while researching and implementing that project.

-I created this to use as a starting template for future Spring Batch processes.

 ## Technical Summary